Translate English video to Japanese | AI tool | HeyGen

 Upload your English video

 Upload your English video file or import it using a video URL.
-The system automatically detects spoken English and prepares it for transcription.
+The system automatically detects spoken English and gets it ready for transcription.

 Generate an English transcript